fp-m/fpm-embedded/docs/Supported-Platforms.md

 # Supported Platforms

-The following is a list of platforms and boards supported in FP/M:
+The following is a list of platforms and boards supported in FP/M.

+  * Raspberry Pi Pico with RP2040
+  * Unix demo

-## Raspberry Pi Pico 1 with RP2040
+## Raspberry Pi Pico with RP2040

 Boards with SD card: